 To start with, I had always lived at home with my mum and had never run a home by myself.
 I had to learn how to do all of these chores, toilet train a puppy, keep my husband happy and get used to living with this whole other person and his ways of life, survive the freezing cold and deal with being pretty bored by myself all day because James was at work and I had nobody to talk to.

 It also didn’t help that I’m a city girl and we lived in the countryside with nothing around us but fields.
 The nearest shop or train station was a 40 minute uphill walk in the rain away since I didn’t drive and there were no buses.
 There was was nobody I could make friends with or ask to take my blog pictures because everyone was at work.
-I was the only person in my neighborhood who was home all day and sometimes, besides James coming home in the evening, I wouldn’t see another soul for days.
+I was the only person in my neighborhood who was home all day and sometimes, besides my husband coming home in the evening, I wouldn’t see another soul for days.
 It didn’t help that even though I’m a super friendly person, I wasn’t able to build friendships with a lot of the girls I was introduced to as we didn’t have a lot in common.

-Eventually, a year later, James and I were in a position to be able to move.
+Eventually, a year later, the hubster and I were in a position to be able to move.
 We moved to a lively, exciting suburb just a few minutes outside Manchester and I was beginning to see a light at the end of the tunnel.
 Things were finally getting back on track!
-But then…James had to go away to the Philippines for work.
+But then…he had to go away to the Philippines for work.
 It was initially meant to be a 4 week trip, which I was totally fine with.
 I had a new neighborhood to explore and the city centre was only minutes away on the tram – I was more than capable of keeping busy for 4 weeks!
 Only then, it was extended to 6 weeks, then 8, then 9 and by the time he eventually came home, he had been gone three months instead of one.

 This was definitely a tipping point for me.
 I had never lived on my own before, and I was left with one dog who needed to have surgery (Poppy needed to be spayed and required a fair amount of post op care) and a brand new puppy who needed to be house trained (and anyone who has house trained a puppy knows how hard it is – you’re literally picking up after their messes between 12 and 15 times a day for six months!) and I had to do it all by myself.
-Both those things plus coping with living alone for the first time in my life and not having any definite date as to when James would return was making me anxious and stressy and depressed.
+Both those things plus coping with living alone for the first time in my life and not having any definite date as to when he would return was making me anxious and stressy and depressed.
 Every time he would call, I’d take it out on him by picking a fight or yelling at him for something that wasn’t his fault.
 It wasn’t who I was a person and I felt like my life was spinning out of control.

 Little things would make me cry.
 Little things would make me feel like my chest was tightening into a knot and I wasn’t able to breathe properly.
 And I had no release.
 While I did have friends to talk to, the friendships weren’t strong enough back then to talk to them about all of this, without the worry that I would be judged.
 So I told nobody what I was going through.
 I bottled it all up until I was ready to burst.
 I’d have terrible headaches and get so depressed, that it eventually reached a point where I wasn’t able to get out of bed for a few days at a time.